What Is a No-Contest Clause, and How Can It Help Enforce My Will?

 Navigating this scenario can be legally complex, and you and your well-versed estate planning lawyer will carefully consider your concerns before deciding whether to include a no-contest clause in your Will.

-When you’re putting together your Will or estate plan, it’s tough to make everyone happy.
+When you’re putting together your Will or Trust, it’s tough to make everyone happy.
 With the way things are in the legal world today, disputes over who gets what after you’re gone can pop up for all sorts of reasons.

 Maybe your kids don’t see eye to eye, or you left more to one than the others.
 It could be that there’s tension between your spouse and children about who gets what.
 The list of possible conflicts goes on and on, especially now that we’re living longer.